Ella Riot: Style

 The band was influenced by Daft Punk, Justice, Brazilian Girls, and early Michael Jackson.
 Their music "combines elements from rock, dance, electronic, soul, punk, pop, and jazz music to engage the body and the mind".
 Although made for dance and live performance, the band's objective was to make music that could stand and be enjoyed on its own merit.
 According to an AllMusic album review, "This is fine, well-crafted music from a group with a mind of its own".
 According to band guitarist Lester, "It's about writing music that's as satisfying for your body as it is for your mind".

-The band referred to its musical style as "DanceThink Music".
-In 2008 engineer Mark Saunders, who had developed Grammy-nominated albums with Shiny Toy Guns and The Cure, co-produced the band's debut album named Dancethink in the Beat360 Studios in New York City.
+The band dubbed its musical style "DanceThink Music".
+In 2008 engineer Mark Saunders, who had produced Grammy-nominated albums with Shiny Toy Guns and The Cure, co-produced the band's debut album titled Dancethink in the Beat360 Studios in New York City.

 In visual media

 In November 2009, the song "My Dear Disco" was used in a promotional commercial for Season 1 Episode 9 of Melrose Place.
 In 2009 the song "White Lies" was used in Season 1 Episode 11 of the online television series Little White Lie.
 Chamuel performed the vocals on the series' theme song "Caught In the Lie".
 In 2010 the song "My Dear Disco" was used in Season 1 Episode 7 of the television series Fly Girls and the song "M.Y.F.
 (Move Your Feet)" was used in Episode 8.
 In 2011 the two songs "My Dear Disco" and "Madame Eon - Part One" were used in the independent film Mooz-lum.
 In 2011 the song "White Lies" was used in Season 1 Episode 5 of the television series The Lying Game.